Help center

 Setting up your ProxyBox takes about 5 minutes:

-5. Start using it: Your proxy credentials will appear in the dashboard.
-Configure your browser or tools with the provided address and port.
+5. Start using it: Your proxy credentials appear in the dashboard.
+Configure your browser or tools with the provided address, port, username, and password.

 1. Make sure Bluetooth is enabled on your phone.